input-output-hk/marlowe-doc/docs/developer-tools/runtime/marlowe-runtime-cli/marlowe-runtime-cli.md

 ## Additional command-line help documentation

-Navigate through the nine pages that follow in this section of the documentation to access details about the associated Marlowe Runtime CLI commands regarding building transactions, submitting transactions and querying history.
+Navigate through the nine pages that follow in this section of the documentation to access details about the associated Marlowe Runtime CLI commands regarding building transactions, submitting transactions, and querying history.

 ## See also: